rmkubik/word-ladder/README.md

 ### ladder.txt

-The main file is [ladder.txt](data/ladder.txt).
+The main file is [ladder.txt](data/ladder.txt) (spoilers if you haven't played yet).
 It contains an answer word of any length and then a clue separated by a space.
 The first block of characters will be treated as the answer, the rest of the line after the first space character will be treated as the clue.

 **For example:**